-Dr. Niki Barr . . .
-As Seen on TV
+Dr. Niki Barr – As Seen on TV

-We want to hear from you!
-Please share your stories, experiences, and ideas / commentary about any aspect related to the treatment of cancer and dealing with the emotions of cancer.
+I want to hear from you!
+Please share your stories, experiences, and thoughts about the treatment of cancer and dealing with the emotions of cancer.
+Thank you for coming!

 Ask Niki a Question

 Have a question you would like to ask Niki?
 Use the message box below, and be sure to include your email address.
 Niki will answer questions each Monday on her blog.
 Thank you for sharing your question.

 I heard you on the radio talking about fear.
 I’m terrified having just been diagnosed with breast cancer.
 I never expected to hear this, especially since I am crazy careful about what I eat and about exercise.
 It all seems so surreal.
 I see the surgeon next week.
 I really don’t know how to handle any of this and would appreciate your comments.

 When you hear those words, “you have cancer”, nothing could be more shocking…even if you thought a cancer diagnosis was a possibility.
 Give yourself time to “freak out”, lean in to it.
 Allow yourself to feel what you feel…very normal to be scared.